Lokeshrathi/Heart-Disease-using-ML-algorithm/README.md

 # Heart-Disease-using-ML-algorithm
-Heart Disease prediction using ML model
+Heart Disease prediction using Machine Learning model(Logistic Regression) with an accuracy of 76.9%.
+Data Visualtisation which showes the chances of a person having a heart disease with the available parameters as age, sex, tyoe of chest problem.